 1. Wake up before sunrise.
 Ha!
 Easy enough to do now, 'cause you kind of have no choice.
 My point is, just because it's dark at 6:00 a.m., don't go hittin' the snooze until the sun comes up.
 We already know waking up during vata time (before sunrise) gives us a daily boost because as we rise in the energy of movement.
 So keep doing that!
 Yes it's dark, but you'll have more energy than if you pull the covers over your head until sunrise.
 Not only is sunrise kapha time and therefore slow time, but you'll be late for work (pssst, 'cause work still starts at the same time).

 2. Cook at home, with fresh ingredients.
 As always in Ayurveda we strive to put the best foods in our bodies, always.
-During the time change, it’s especially important.
+During the time change, it's especially important.
 Best is to make sure foods are made at home with fresh ingredients including plenty of fruits and veg.
-Not too much dairy!
+Limit or omit dairy this time of year!
+And limit salts and sugars (see tip #3).

-• Instead of Chinese take out, make fried rice at home, use extra veggies and less soy sauce (salt).
+• Instead of Chinese take out, make fried rice at home, use extra veggies and low sodium soy sauce (salt).

 • Instead of delivery pizza, pick up some pre-made pizza dough (Trader Joe's has it), brush some olive oil onto the crust (bonus if you want to infuse the oil with garlic) or a little sauce.
 Add a wee, thin layer of cheese.
 Then load up the crust with all your favorite vegetables like kale, zucchini, peppers, whatever you love.